 In this article, we shall consider the various adaptations of cutaneous circulation.

-AVAs are low-resistance connections between the small arteries and small veins.
-They shunt blood directly into the venous plexus of the skin and bypasses the capillaries.
-Since AVAs do not pass through the capillaries, they are not involved in the transport of nutrients to/from the tissues but instead play a significant role in temperature regulation.
+AVAs are low-resistance connections between the arterioles (smaller arteries) and venules (smaller veins).
+They shunt blood directly into the venous plexus of the skin, bypassing the capillaries.
+Since blood in the AVAs does not pass through the capillaries, they are not involved in nutrient, oxygen or metabolite transport between blood and tissues.

 Temperature Regulation